 Another facet of menopause Provitalize is designed to address is hot flashes and night sweats.
 The company's product page attributes its actions here mainly to the three probiotics (more on this below*) and to the moringa leaves, which also has some studies behind it in this area.

 We do have several types of moringa on offer, including an Organic Moringa Powder by Nia Pure Nature.

 There are also several kinds of other types of formulae available here which target hot flashes, including the medicinal mushroom oriented Menopause Relief (Hormone Rebalance) by Purica; a traditional herb, Black cohosh root, from St. Francis Herb Farm; and especially the specialized rhubarb extract Metagenics Estrovera, which actually comes with a money-back guarantee [pdf].

-*(Regarding the alleged connection between probiotics and hormonal imbalances, others have explained it thus: a healthy balance of gut flora helps maintain a healthy metabolism, which does entail breaking down and recycling hormones in the body, which could theoretically help achieve hormonal balance by spurring the renewed production of the depleted ones.
-However, if that's the case, it could be true of any probiotics, particularly a multi-strain formula... and not only to the Provitalize blend, which is indeed a very strong daily dose but only of three strains.)
+*Regarding the alleged connection between probiotics and hormonal imbalances, others have explained it thus: a healthy balance of gut flora helps maintain a healthy metabolism, which does entail breaking down and recycling hormones in the body, which could theoretically help achieve hormonal balance by spurring the renewed production of the depleted ones.
+However, if that's the case, it could be true of any probiotics, particularly a multi-strain formula... and not only to formulas marketed as 'menopause probiotics,' or to the Provitalize blend, which is indeed a very strong daily dose but only of three strains.